ibm-apiconnect/pot/labs/lab7.md

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab7/SubscribetoThinkSilverPlan.png)

-    > ![Alt text][info]
-    >
-    > The Gold plan requires approval by the API provider for any subscription requests and allows unlimited requests for a given time period.
+    {% include note.html content="The Gold plan requires approval by the API provider for any subscription requests and allows unlimited requests for a given time period.
 The Silver plan is limited to 100 requests per hour and does not require approval by the API provider for subscription requests.
+    " %}

 1. Select the `Think IBM Web Consumer` toggle and click the `Subscribe` button.